 SEO marketing has a massively superior conversion rate to outbound marketing, with SEO converting at 14.6% and outbound marketing leads converting at 1.7%.

 17. What Is The Average ROI on Google Ads?

-The average ROI on Google ads is relatively straightforward and if you have the budget, it may be a good method, with for every $1 spent, you will gain an average of $2 in return, a 200% return.
+The average ROI on Google ads is relatively straightforward and if you have the budget, it may be a good method, for every $1 spent, you will gain an average of $2 in return, which is a 200% return.

 18. How Many Users Move Past The First Page On Google?

-This statistic shows the importance of having high-quality SEO, as less than 10% of users actually make it to the third page on Google when searching for something, if you want a good chance of standing out, you will need to get on the first two pages.
+This statistic shows the importance of having high-quality SEO, as less than 10% of internet users actually make it to the third page on Google searches, if you want a good chance of standing out, you will need to get on the first two pages.